Skip to content

 Unlike the PSU2496 with all its interdependencies, Galaxy offers fully independent voltage supplies, with only pre-filtered mains, common to all.

 Using low-leakage AC / DC converters which are both over-voltage and over-current protected, the heat generated is much, much lower than the original PSU2496.
-This not only ensures that Galaxy is running cool but that the electronics inside the Ultracurve are also running cool.
+During tests, I measured the temperatures of the converters an hour after power-up and with the top-case on.
+The hottest measured only 38°C. To put things into perspective, one of the processors was about 42°C. It's quite reassuring that Galaxy is running cool and not significantly contributing to the heat build-up inside the Ultracurve as was its predecessor.

 Switched-mode power supplies shouldn't generate hum like linear power supplies.
 Due to the nature of operation however, they can / do generate very high-frequency noise.
-When it comes to incorporating switched-mode power supplies into audio electronics, noise filtering is paramount.
-To that end, Galaxy has precision-designed filters on the back-end of each AC / DC converter, including those that supply 5V and 3.3V for the digital side of things and the display (something you don't see too often).
-After extensive testing, I'm delighted to report that just like Aurora, Supernova and other power supplies I've designed, Galaxy is quiet!
-In fact, it's much quieter than the original PSU2496. 🙂
+When designing switched-mode power supplies intended for use in audio electronics, comprehensive noise filtering is paramount.
+To that end, Galaxy has precision-designed filters on the back-end of each AC / DC converter, including those that supply 5V and 3.3V for the digital side of things (something you don't see too often).

-Galaxy has independent voltage supplies, each is individually filtered.
+Galaxy has independent voltage supplies and each is individually filtered.

 Each supply also has its own status LED giving a simple visual indication that respective supply lines are working.